 Free VPNs Have Some Limits

 Is a well-known VPN provider that also offers free services in the short term.
 This is well and good for people interested in short-term security.
-How short?
+How quick?
 One-month free service and users can either proceed with a subscription or go elsewhere.
 They have over 1000 servers in 20 locations and can support up to five devices per free subscriber.
-In terms of security, one can be confident enough as the company is owned by McAfee.
-Free subscriptions however are limited to a few countries and is limited to only 500GB—per month.
-Definitely no good for videos but good enough for company app transactions and remote desktop computing.
+In terms of security, one can be confident enough as McAfee owns the company.
+Free subscriptions, however, are limited to a few countries and are limited to only 500GB—per month.
+No suitable for videos but good enough for company app transactions and remote desktop computing.

-Aside from being free, the merit of Speedify is of course, speed which it will try to provide while encrypting your signals especially for those that employ connection bridging using 3G/4G connections.
+Aside from being free, the merit of Speedify is, of course, a speed which it will try to provide while encrypting your signals, especially for those that employ connection bridging using 3G/4G connections.
 Free users are allowed 4GB of data for the first month and 1GB of data for the following month, more than Tunnelbear.

-As an up-and-coming VPN service, they need to impress with up to 10GB free bandwidth per month.
+As an active VPN service, they need to impress with up to 10GB free bandwidth per month.
 They have eight server locations.
-The real limit however is that it only supports one device.
-If you use only one device, this is probably the best VPN so far.
+The real limit, however, is that it only supports one device.
+If you use only one method, this is probably the best VPN so far.
 As far as privacy goes, they do not require an email address, do not keep connection logs as well as visited sites.
 Your choice of 47 additional servers worldwide is available for paid subscriptions.

 Lastly, if you’re not invested in the number of locations, ProtonVPN is a great option.
-ProtonVPN has only 3 server locations available.
-What’s great here is that there are no bandwidth limits but that doesn’t mean you can download anything you want through torrents because it does not support P2P.
+ProtonVPN has only three server locations available.
+What’s significant here is that there are no bandwidth limits, but that doesn’t mean you can download anything you want through torrents because it does not support P2P.
 ProtonVPN also supports only one device.
 The only thing required here is an email address.